 In a week where NIN added the original, oh-so-NSFW video for Happiness in Slavery to Youtube (although it didn’t appear to last long), 3TEETH have upped the ante with a similarly difficult to watch video (it involves fairly graphic suspension footage: be warned).
 They’ve also upped the ante with their new songs, to me at least, as they prepare to make their debut on a major label with Metawar in July – the songs are still dense, guitar-heavy beasts but the production is better, and the result is much, much punchier.
 The band also make another set of live appearances in the UK in July – supporting Ministry – and I’ll be there to catch it.

-As the public appear to finally awakening to the emergency that is climate change – even if many Governments still drag their feet, beholden to industry interests – the long-standing environmental activism of acts like Winterkälte is finally being vindicated.
+As the public appears to be finally awakening to the emergency that is climate change – even if many Governments still drag their feet, beholden to industry interests – the long-standing environmental activism of acts like Winterkälte is finally being vindicated.
 Highly unusual among noise acts in having such an agenda, their latest track appeared on the Forms of Hands 19 compilation and is their most accessible in a while – although that’s of course relative.
-A bouncing techno rhythm underpins synths like sirens and bonesaws, helping to sound the alarm that the title and video make explicit.
+A bouncing techno rhythm underpins synths like sirens and bone saws, helping to sound the alarm that the title and video make explicit.

 My first thought when hearing this unexpected EP – from a group that I must confess I’m not familiar with from their past work, which was a while ago now – was “blimey, this reminds me of Battery“, a band I adored but haven’t listened to a great deal in some years.
 Mainly that is down to the similar (at least to my ears) vocal styles, but get beyond that, and the pick of the songs here is Taste.
 A great, stuttering rhythm gives way to a down-and-dirty chorus and an awesome electro-industrial groove that I’d just love to hear really loud in a club.

-The relatively regular Glitch Mode compilations out of Chicago are – as these label comps usually are – a showcase of the current artists they are working with, but pretty much every time there is at least one artist that I’ve not heard of that makes me sit up and take notice.
-This time it’s Paralyze, who have a really nasty, extreme take on glitchy-industrial.
+The relatively regular Glitch Mode compilations out of Chicago are, as these label comps usually are, a showcase of the current artists they are working with, but pretty much every time there is at least one artist that I’ve not heard of that makes me sit up and take notice.
+This time its Paralyze, who have a really nasty, extreme take on glitchy-industrial.
 While it is harsh and mixed densely, don’t assume that this is aggrotech – it is nothing like it.
-It is more in the mold of Numb, with harsh, throat-shredding vocals and hard-hitting beats and the disorientating feeling that the music might jump out of the speakers and grab you by the throat at any moment.
+It is more in the mould of Numb, with harsh, throat-shredding vocals and hard-hitting beats and the disorientating feeling that the music might jump out of the speakers and grab you by the throat at any moment.
 More of this, please!

-Finally this month, an eleventh track as a bonus – a track that isn’t far off as long as the rest of this week’s songs combined.
+Finally this month, the eleventh track as a bonus – a track that isn’t far off as long as the rest of this week’s songs combined.
 Oh yes, it’s the return of the drone lords Sunn O))) with their new album Life Metal.
 Not unexpectedly much has been made of the fact that the album was recorded with Steve Albini, and perhaps more than anything his input is into the feel of the release rather than the sound.
-As the title suggests, this is an album that is vastly more…alive than previously, one that teems with possibilities and ideas, and the colossal, twenty-five minute closing track is easily the best thing on it.
-The monstrous riffs that open the track suggest the possibility of it suddenly taking a left fork into a Sabbath-esque, drum-led monster, but as always, there are no drums here.
-Instead the treated cello work of Hildur Guðnadóttir adds an extraordinary, otherworldy texture to this track, and by the end you’re left in awe of what this band are able to achieve.
+As the title suggests, this is an album that is vastly more…alive than previously, one that teems with possibilities and ideas, and the colossal, twenty-five-minute closing track is easily the best thing on it.
+The monstrous riffs that open the track suggest the possibility of it suddenly taking a left fork into a Sabbath-Esque, drum-led monster, but as always, there are no drums here.
+Instead, the treated cello work of Hildur Guðnadóttir adds an extraordinary, otherworldly texture to this track, and by the end, you’re left in awe of what this band are able to achieve.